JohnsonMauro/pokeapi-with-angular/README.md

 # pokeapi-with-angular
-A simple poke api using angular.
+A simple poke api using angular...